Tiger0409/angular_blog/README.md

 # angular_blog
-This is Mean blog.
+This is Mean Stack Blog.

-install node.
-npm install node.
-npm start
-localhost 3000
+You can insert blog and show this. admin can permit display blog.